justokaou/encryptsync/README.md

 ## 📦 Version

-**This is version `0.1.0`** — the first stable release, currently undergoing testing across different environments and sync workflows.
+**This is version 0.2.0** — a follow-up release adding full support for user-level systemd services (`--user`), improved logging structure, clearer file separation, and updated default paths.

-⚠️ While core features are complete and reliable, feedback is welcome before releasing `v1.0.0`.
+⚠️ EncryptSync is still under active testing.
+Core features are stable, but feedback is welcome before releasing `v1.0.0`.

 ---